Mike Thackwell: After Formula One

 The opportunity to sample other racing categories arose.
-He drove in two World Endurance Championship races, coming 21st at the Nürburgring 1000km for Obermaier Racing in their Porsche 956 and finishing 5th in the 956 of Kremer Racing at the Fuji 1000km.
+Thackwell drove in two World Endurance Championship races, coming 21st at the Nürburgring 1000km for Obermaier Racing in their Porsche 956 and finishing fifth in the 956 of Kremer Racing at the Fuji 1000km.

 Thackwell finished the 1984 season in CART for Penske Racing, in their Pennzoil March 84C, after foot injuries at Sanair during practice for the Molson 300 sidelined Penske ace Rick Mears.
-While not scoring any points in his two races, unlike Johnny Rutherford, who raced the first two races of Mears' eventual year and a half recovery as a substitute, the #6 team finished third overall in the 1984 season.
+While not scoring any points in his two races, unlike Johnny Rutherford, who raced the first two races of Mears' eventual year and a half recovery as a substitute, the No. 6 team finished third overall in the 1984 season.

-Unable to get a decent drive in F1 and CART, he turned his back on them and raced in the F2 replacement series, the Formula 3000.
+Unable to get a decent drive in F1 and CART, Thackwell turned his back on them and raced in the F2 replacement series, the Formula 3000.
 He won the first round at Silverstone and in the process, won his third International Trophy race.
 He added two victories before finishing runner-up to Christian Danner.
 Meanwhile, he also raced four times for the TWR Jaguar team, rounding his season off with a second place at the Shah Alam circuit, partnered by John Nielsen.

-In 1986 he continued to win in F3000, both in Europe and Japan, and scored Mercedes-Benz's first modern racing success when he shared a Sauber with Henri Pescarolo to win the Nürburgring 1000km.
+In 1986, Thackwell continued to win in F3000, both in Europe and Japan, and scored Mercedes-Benz's first modern racing success when he shared a Sauber with Henri Pescarolo to win the Nürburgring 1000km.

 During the European winter of 1987, Thackwell returned to New Zealand to race in Formula Pacific.
 He won the first three rounds of the MANZ Formula Pacific International Championship, going on to take the title.